|

 The International Alliance in Support of Workers in Iran (IASWI) is a progressive, non-partisan campaign in support of workers’ rights and struggles in Iran.
 The IASWI was formed in 1999 and formally launched in January 2000 with the following objectives:

-· Support workers’ movement demands and struggles in Iran, including the right to organize free and independent labour organizations and the right to strike.
+· Support workers’ movement demands and struggles in Iran, including the right to organize free and independent labour organizations and the right to strike. · Strive for an absolute end to the systematic repression, persecution, imprisonment, torture, assassination and execution of labour activists and political opponents in Iran. · Promote the implementation and enforcement of internationally recognized human and workers’ rights and freedoms for all people in Iran.

 The IASWI has been working in collaboration with many labour and progressive activists and organizations in Iran and around the world to strengthen worker-to-worker solidarity in defence of workers’ rights and struggles in Iran and against the repressive Islamic Republic of Iran and its capitalist and neo-liberal policies and practices.
+As an international solidarity campaign in support of workers in Iran, the IASWI has colleagues and branches in North America, Europe and other parts of the world that work collaboratively towards the realization of the above objectives.

 Contact IASWI: